-This report addresses the joint Post Implementation Review (PIR) on both The Specified Products from China (Restriction on First Placing on the Market) (England) Regulations 2012 and The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2013.
-These two Statutory Instruments (SIs) were introduced in England to provide for the implementation of EU legislation introduced by the European Commission ('the Commission') which placed additional controls on rice and rice products consigned to the EU from China.
+- 2.1 The UK exited the EU on 31 January 2020.
+There is now a transition period until the end of 2020 while the UK and EU negotiate additional arrangements.
+EU law continues to apply in the UK during the transition period, including rules on food and feed. - 2.2 This report addresses the joint Post Implementation Review (PIR) on both The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2012 and The Specified Products from China (Restriction on First Placing on the Market) (England) (Amendment) Regulations 2013.
+These two Statutory Instruments (SIs) were introduced in England to provide for the implementation of emergency EU legislation1 introduced by the EU Commission ('the Commission') which placed additional controls on rice and rice products consigned to the EU from China.
 EU legislation to address these issues was first implemented in 2008 and was deemed necessary by the Commission and Member States due to rising incidences of GM rice that is not authorised in the EU being identified in consignments of rice and rice products from China.
-Due to the emergency nature of the EU legislation they implement, impact assessments were not prepared in respect of the two SIs.

-The EU legislation is temporary and has also undergone reviews at EU level since 2012 using data on the level of non-compliance collated from quarterly returns submitted by Member States.
-The most recent review took place at a meeting of the GM Food and Feed Section of the Standing Committee meeting on Plants, Animals, Food and Feed (GMFF SCOPAFF) in Brussels on 19 March 2018, at which the Commission and Member States noted that there was continued non-compliance in relation to the presence of unauthorised GM rice in rice and rice products consigned to the EU from China and that the measures and their objectives remain appropriate and proportionate and should not be lifted.
+Due to the emergency nature of the EU legislation they implement, impact assessments were not prepared in respect of the two England SIs. - 2.3 The emergency EU legislation is temporary and has undergone reviews at EU level since 2012 using data on the level of non-compliance collated from quarterly returns submitted by Member States.
+The most recent review took place at a meeting of the GM Food and Feed Section of the Standing Committee meeting on Plants, Animals, Food and Feed (GMFF SCOPAFF) in Brussels on 7 March 2019, at which the Commission and Member States noted that there was continued non-compliance in relation to the presence of unauthorised GM rice in rice and rice products consigned to the EU from China and that the measures and their objectives remain appropriate and proportionate and should not be lifted.